 The Samsung Galaxy S8 launched in March 2017, then the Samsung Galaxy S9, Samsung Galaxy S10, and Samsung Galaxy S20 all launched in February (though the date kept creeping towards the start of the month by a few days each time).

 Then we saw the Samsung Galaxy S21 show up in January 2021, just 14 days into the new year.
 It's unlikely that the Galaxy S22 will launch in the same year, so it seems like a safe bet that we're going to see it make an appearance in January 2022.
+That said, as the world (hopefully) opens up a bit we might see a change.
+That's because Samsung might wait for CES to be over, and resume its old schdule of releasing phones a bit closer to MWC's date (although that changed too, so we'll just have to see).

 Samsung Galaxy S22: price